ranamagdi/Sprints_For_java_training/README.md

 # Sprints_For_java_training
-This repo of tasks of Sprints for java training
+This repo of task1 of Sprints for java training